-To remove part of your colon, your surgeon will probably start by making some small incisions in your abdominal area.
+To remove part of your colon, your surgeon will probably start making small incisions in your abdominal area.

 This is known as laparoscopic surgery.
 In some cases, you may have to undergo open surgery, which means that the skin and tissue around the colon must be completely open.

-They will also eliminate the lymph nodes and blood vessels that are connected to the colon.
+They will also eliminate the lymph nodes and blood vessels connected to the colon.

-If the descending colon was removed, they will connect the rest of your colon to your rectum.
+If the descending colon is removed, they will connect the rest of your colon to your rectum.
 This union is known as anastomosis.

-This is called a stoma and you may need to carry a bag in your abdomen to store the waste after surgery.
+This is called a stoma; you may need to carry a bag in your abdomen to store the waste after surgery.
 Depending on your surgery, this solution may be temporary or permanent.

-A hemicolectomy usually takes about two hours, but may take longer depending on any complications during the procedure.
+A hemicolectomy usually takes about two hours but may take longer depending on complications during the procedure.

 A hemicolectomy is a major surgery.
 You may not be able to return to normal activities for several weeks or longer.

-When you wake up from surgery, you are likely to feel dizzy from anesthesia.
-You will not feel much pain at first due to the pain medications that you were given through an intravenous drip.
+When you wake up from surgery, you will feel dizzy from anesthesia.
+You will not feel much pain at first due to the pain medications you were given through an intravenous drip.